Kerala Museum: Modern Art Gallery

 The Modern Art Gallery, which opened in 1993, has a collection of nearly 230 works of art by some of India's leading modern masters, including Raja Ravi Varma, M.F.
 Husain, F.N.
 Souza, Jamini Roy, Benode Behari Mukherjee, Ramkinker Baij, Ram Kumar and K.G.
 Subramanyan, among others.
 The collection was assembled by Madhavan Nayar and his associates over a period of four years.
 Works were purchased from artists, art collectors and galleries while some were donated by the artists to the museum.
 The gallery was formally inaugurated in 1993 by then Chief Minister of Kerala, K. Karunakaran.

 The Modern Art collection at the Kerala Museum is the only one of its kind accessible to the public in Kerala.
+The museum has partnered with Google so that over 200 pieces of art from the Kerala Museum Madhavan Nayar Foundation Collection can be viewed online on Google Arts & Culture.
+10 specially curated virtual exhibits have been developed for online visitors.
+They tell the story of India’s most prominent art movements in the 20th Century, notably The Bengal School, Bombay Progressives and the Baroda School.

 Dolls Museum

 The doll museum has a collection of 150 dolls, depicting diverse cultural groups and dance traditions of India.